 Tina Fey Has 2 Mini Liz Lemons – Get to Know Her Daughters, Alice and Penelope

-Funnywoman Tina Fey seemingly has it all: an amazing career as a writer, actress, and producer; a nearly two-decade marriage; and two kids.
-The 30 Rock star and creator met her now-husband, Jeff Richmond – a composer, actor, director, and producer who composed the music for and directed multiple episodes of 30 Rock – while working at The Second City, the famous improvisational comedy troupe.
+Funnywoman Tina Fey seemingly has it all: an amazing career as a writer, actor, and producer; an over-two-decades-long marriage; and two kids.
+The “30 Rock” star and creator met her now-husband, Jeff Richmond – a composer, actor, director, and producer who composed the music for and directed multiple episodes of her NBC series – while working at The Second City, the famous improvisational comedy troupe.
 They married in 2001 and have two daughters.
-Here’s what we know about the kids of the former Saturday Night Live star and the mastermind behind Mean Girls.

 Alice Zenobia Richmond